Sleeping

 Consider cooking earlier on and eating later

-Cooking once you have found a place to sleep gives you something to do whilst you wait for an appropriate time in which to pitch but if you really don’t want to draw any attention to the area you intend to use, it’s usually a better option to cook your meal earlier.
+Cooking once you have found a place to sleep gives you something to do whilst you wait for an appropriate time to pitch but if you really don’t want to draw any attention to the area you intend to use, it’s usually a better option to cook your meal earlier.
 You can then keep your food in your mess tin until you wait to eat or simply eat it earlier.
-Incidentally, the good thing about using mess tins is that they really do keep your food warm very long and so it’s still hot and tasty when you’ve managed to pitch your tent.
+Incidentally, the good thing about using mess tins is that they really do keep your food warm for a very long time and so it’s still hot and tasty when you’ve managed to pitch your tent.

 Also, if you are in an area where there are houses around or that the only thing between you and the road are some bushes, both noise and light from a burning stove will no doubt cause unwanted attention.